Tips and tricks for Debian on the Linksys NSLU2

 -h now.
 Make sure to run the following command to reload the file:

-Here are some notes regarding upgrades from Debian 6.0 to 7:
+Here are some notes regarding upgrades of Debian:

-- Make sure to read the release notes for Debian 7.
-In particular, follow the chapter on upgrades from Debian 6.0 which explains the upgrade process in great detail.
+- Make sure to read the release notes.
+In particular, follow the chapter on upgrades from Debian 7 which explains the upgrade process in great detail.

 Make sure to remove the package